 Good for my ego at the time (I was still relatively new at that stage) but more importantly, it gave the client a big boost when they most needed it.

 If I had had an AdWords coach at the beginning, I would have hit my straps a LOT faster (probably 1-2 months max) AND I would have been running much more complex campaigns with ease compared to what I was doing at the time.

 Anyway, suffice it to say: Get some help for whomever is going to be running your campaigns if they are in-house.

 Another great reason for considering using an Agency is that if they’re any good, they’ve had exposure to lots of different types of AdWords campaigns, which broadens their knowledge base and makes them better PPC managers.

 Plus, they may also have multiple AdWords staff in-house that you can draw on for expertise.

 Every AdWords consultant has different fields of expertise, which allows the company to bring all of it into synergy with every client’s campaign, as needed.

-For example, I’ve dealt a LOT with the travel niche, small business tradespeople, dentists, financial services and so forth – so I’m very experienced in those areas.
+For example, I’ve dealt a LOT with the travel niche, small business tradespeople, dentists, solar power, financial services (loans, etc.) and so forth – so I’m very experienced in those areas.